GuglielmoFelici/FDS-assignments/README.md

 # FDS-assignments
-Basic image filtering using Python with NumPy
+Basic object recognition and image filtering using Python with NumPy